-Submersible Robot - Movement in crawling robots is performed by a set of six thrusters (4 vertical and 4 horizontal).
-The crawling robot also changes its shape for better maneuverability through confined spaces.
-The robot can change its shape up to 90°.
+Submersible robots can function in this way because the crawling movement is performed by a set of six thrusters which simultaneously complete a vertical and horizontal motion.
+The crawling robot can also change its shape up to 90° for better maneuverability through confined spaces.
 It attaches itself to the wall by suction.

 A shape-changing robot is particularly useful for crawling through narrow spaces.
 The main body of the robot is made up of three joints and two compact crawlers.
 The posture of the robot can be varied from an open rectangle to a single line.